 Like feelings, talking about sex with a close one is not the easiest thing to do.
-Especially with Asian couples, being open about intimacy can be hugely daunting.
+Especially for South Asian couples, being open about intimacy can be hugely daunting and difficult.

 But good communication is the key to any relationship, and it can also contribute immensely to a happy sex life.

 When it comes to sex, many believe that it gets better with experience.
-For those with little experience or are not sure what they want, communication with your partner is a key way to develop a better understanding of each others needs.
+For those with little experience or are not sure what they want, communication with your partner is a key way to develop a better understanding of the needs of each other.

 Many times you can be pressured into doing or liking things that you’d rather not do.
 What turns your partner on, might not turn you on.

 Remember that it is normal to feel like this.
 Differences are what make us unique, and it’s always good to express your uniqueness through your sexual desires.

 What you want in the bedroom should not put you off.
 So don’t ever feel that what you want is wrong – most likely, you’ll open up your partner’s perspective and allow them to look at things differently.

 Getting to know what your partner likes and what you like too sexually, can be overcome by light conversations, hints or even text messages!
 So, there’s no need to feel timid or shy.